Saudi firm Midad among frontrunners to buy Lukoil's global assets, sources say

 Midad Energy's bid comes against the backdrop of booming economic cooperation between the U.S. and Saudi Arabia under U.S. President Donald Trump, building on decades of energy and security ties.
 In 2025 alone, Riyadh and Washington signed deals spanning defence, energy and technology, with Saudi Arabia pledging investments of up to $1 trillion.

-Midad Energy, part of Midad Holding, a subsidiary of Al Khobar-based Al Fozan Holding, has an ambitious expansion strategy, underscored by a $5.4 billion deal with Algeria in October.
+Midad Energy has an ambitious expansion strategy, underscored by a $5.4 billion deal with Algeria in October.